Overjet Treatment in Miami, FL

 • Functional Appliances: Functional appliances are another type of orthodontic treatment that can correct an overjet.
 They’re typically used in younger patients and work by changing the position of the jaws to correct the bite.

-The type of orthodontic treatment recommended for an overjet will depend on the individual patient’s needs.
-It’s critical to consult with Dr. Grussmark to determine the best treatment for each case.
+The type of orthodontic treatment recommended for an overjet will depend on the individual patient’s needs, which may include jaw surgery if the protruding teeth are severe enough.
+It’s critical to consult with Dr. Grussmark to determine the best treatment for each patient care case.

 Overjet Prevention

-While some cases of overjets are genetic and cannot be prevented, there are several things you can do to reduce the risk of developing overjet, including:
+While some cases of overjets and misaligned teeth are genetic and cannot be prevented, there are several things you can do to reduce the risk of developing overjet, including:

 • Encourage Proper Oral Hygiene: Brush and floss regularly to maintain healthy teeth and gums.